Minnesota Legal Funding

 It is possible to apply for a lawsuit behind your lawyer’s back in Minnesota.
 In fact, some lawsuit funders will have no problem with that.
-At Delta Settlement Funding, we prefer that you tell your lawyer about the lawsuit funding for legal and trust purposes.
+At Rapid Lawsuit Funding, we prefer that you tell your lawyer about the lawsuit funding for legal and trust purposes.
 While you can apply for a loan behind your lawyer’s back, we are still obliged to tell him/them about it anyway.

 Apply For Lawsuit Funding in Minnesota today!